AdobeDocs/federated-audience-composition.en/help/connections/federated-db.md

 Experience Platform Federated Audience Composition allows Customer to build and enrich audiences from the third-party data warehouses and import the audiences to Adobe Experience Platform.

-Learn how to ceate, configure, test and save the connection to your external database in [this page](connections.md).
+Learn how to ceate, configure, test and save the connection to your external database on [this page](connections.md).
 You can find below the list of supported databases and the detailed settings to configure for each of them.

 ## Supported databases {#supported-db}